 Ptah, the chief deity of Memphis, is one of the oldest Egyptian gods, first mentioned in Dynasty 1.
 He was considered to be a creator god and was particularly associated with craftsmen and funerary traditions.
 Ptah had several distinctive artistic attributes rarely seen in other gods, including a straight beard instead of a curved one, a tight-fitting skullcap instead of a headdress, and a counterpoise necklace with a rounded top and flared bottom.
-He is often depicted with elements that linked him to the god Osiris, with a white shroud and green skin, which represented both the pallor of death and the fertility of new growth.
+He is often depicted with elements that link him to the god Osiris, with a white shroud and green skin, which represent both the pallor of death and the fertility of new growth.

 When Nina de Garis Davies created her colour reproduction of the scene (Figure 7), she noted that the “only details depending on paint alone, without relief, are the decorated matting behind Ptah, the coloured bands of the pillars of his shrine, and the markings of the cobras on the roof.”